-Please note that violation of this policy may result in the loss of any technology privileges at HOPE Christian Schools.
+The following policies apply specifically to the use of computers, the internet, and other technology at HOPE Christian School.
+Please note that violation of this policy may result in the loss of any technology privileges at HOPE Christian School.
 Serious violations may lead to suspension or expulsion depending on the severity of the situation.
+Any serious damage to a technology item will result in the parents of the scholars paying to replace the item.